 \textbf{Active Learning}:Active Learning algorithm has to learn from a small amount of data and also come up with ways to represent the uncertainities in the model effectively.
 This restricts the models that are available for active learning especially in deep learning scenarios.
 The earlier works in this direction were mostly based on low-dimensional problems such as the one suggested in \cite{r2}.
 New algorithms were developed to process the higher dimensional data in the deep learning era and especially with the arrival of Convolutional Neural Networks (CNN).\\

-There are new approaches like the one mentioned in \cite{r4} where given a training data point $x$, target model gives $\hat{y}=\Theta_{target}(x)$ and a predicted loss through the loss prediction module as $\hat{l}=\Theta_{loss}(h)$, where $h$ is the feature set of $x$ extracted from the several hidden layers of target model.
+There are new approaches like the one mentioned in the work of Yoo et al.\cite{r4}, where given a training data point $x$, target model gives $\hat{y}=\Theta_{target}(x)$ and a predicted loss through the loss prediction module as $\hat{l}=\Theta_{loss}(h)$, where $h$ is the feature set of $x$ extracted from the several hidden layers of target model.
 Since annotation for $x$, $y$ is known, the target loss is computed as $l=L_{target}(y,\hat{y})$.
 Since this loss $l$ is a ground-truth target of $h$ for the loss prediction module, we can also compute the loss for the loss prediction module as $L_{loss}(l,\hat{l})$.\\